julch94/learning-lua/README.md

 print("My name is " .. myName)
 ~~~

+### Module 2-11 Assignment - Printing a Player's Name With their Score

 The assignment for Module 2-11 was as follows:

 1. Combine "The first player is: " with the variable player1Name and print the output.